Mental Health a Serious Concern in Community College Students, Says New Report

 Need for ongoing mental health support at community colleges

 The HOPE Lab study asked students about “recent symptoms of depression, anxiety, and eating disorders, as well as past-year suicidal ideation and non-suicidal self-injury.”
 Campus counseling and advisement at community college has traditionally focused on career services, scheduling, and academic issues.
 Mental health concerns are counseled with on a temporary basis, before referring elsewhere for long term treatment.
-Anxiety also has been found to have ties to addiction.
+Anxiety also has been found to have ties to addiction and drug abuse.

 Penny Remick, MA, LCPC works in counseling at Southern Maine Community College.
 From her perspective on the ground, the positive is that we’re talking more openly about mental health problems so students can get help.
 The downside is that it takes academic failure to make people realize there’s a problem.
 Students may be away from home for the first time, not taking care of their bodies, and out of the support system they’ve set up for success previously.

 “Students who may seek mental health services on campuses often mimic what occurs in community mental health; they don’t commit,” says Remick.
 “When people need to do the work of mental health therapy, it takes time, commitment, patience, and effort.
 This seems to be inherent in humans, this willy-nilly approach to health.
 It takes time to improve health- any type of health- physical, mental, emotional.”

 With 10% more mental health incidents being noted for community college students compared to four-year college peers, continuing efforts will be needed to make sure appropriate services are being offered.
 Remick notes that she and other counselors care—they want to help.
 They provide help and healing to hundreds of students each year.
 “I think we most often take greater risks when we are fearless, more hopeful, and have a support system to fall back on.”
 Some free resources are available at organizations such as Better Help.
 Working together, we can make sure college is a time of growth for every kind of student.